naikymen/klipper-homing-extruder/README.md

 # Add ABC kinematics to the toolhead:
 kinematics_abc: cartesian_abc
 axis: XYZABC
+# This tells the Moves which axes can "consume"
+# acceleration from the above settings.
+It defaults
+# to all axes.
+Any axes omitted from this setting
+# will accelerate as fast as required (which might
+# be impossible for your machine.
+BE WARNED).
+# accel_limited_axes: XYZABC
 ```

 Then configure the additional ABC steppers, exactly the ones specified in the `axis` parameter.
 For example, the ABC steppers can be configured just as you would the XYZ: